Results Guaranteed with Growing Success

 How to use Organic Slug Stop Barrier Pellets

-- Before applying, check the area to be treated is free from slugs and snails.
+- Before applying, check the area to ensure it is free from slugs and snails

 - Containers: spread the pellets evenly, creating a uniform layer over the surface, making sure the pellets cover up to the stem of the plant.